hazymorning/origami_weather/README.md

 <br>

 There are two gauge shapes.
 A ring wraps around the whole button and is set on the button itself with `type: ring`.
-A bar is an element you can add in the `elements` list with `kind: bar`.
+A bar is an element you can add in the `elements` list with `type: bar`.
 Both fill based on a value inside a min/max range.

 ```yaml
 buttons: